 The Council's Landscape Officer has considered the Landscape and Visual appraisal.
 This indicates that it 'encompasses' the guidelines set out for Landscape and Visual impact assessment (2nd edition).
 The appraisal correctly identifies the baseline landscape of the application site and surrounding area, and refers to the National and Cheshire landscape character area in which the application site is located.
-He is satisfied with the baseline landscape complete.
+He is satisfied with the baseline landscape character information submitted.
+However, the appraisal does not appear to be complete.